 That’s why in a recent story for Today Food, I’ve rounded up a bunch of ways to bring a smoky flavor to classic cocktails.

-And while it’s cool to char orange peels like Marc Murphy does in his house Negroni at Landmarc and it’s easy to add a dash of mezcal and smoked salt (which you can make at home in a pinch!) to your Friday night margarita, there’s one ingredient that I was particularly jazzed to try out and play around with.
+And while it’s cool to char orange peels like Marc Murphy does in his house Negroni at Landmarc and it’s easy to add a dash of mezcal and smoked salt to your Friday night margarita, there’s one ingredient that I was particularly jazzed to try out and play around with.

 - 1 large handful mint

-Squeeze a wedge of lemon around the rim of 2 cocktail glasses to wet the edge, then dip the rims in smoked sugar, if desired.
+- Squeeze a wedge of lemon around the rims of 2 cocktail glasses.

-Muddle the mint and sugar together briefly in a cocktail shaker, then add the ginger liqueur, lemon juice, and water.
+- Muddle the remaining smoked sugar and mint in a cocktail shaker, then add the ginger liqueur, lemon juice, and water.

-Strain the cocktail, dividing it evenly between the two glasses.
-Serve immediately.
+- Strain the cocktail, dividing it evenly between the two glasses.